ZachSyv/RL-Juggle_Agent/README.md

 ## Model

-- Make a flipped version of the hand in thr usd file
+- Make a flipped version of the hand in the .usd file
 - Add an additional joint so the forearm can move as well

 ## Learning